Yandex Cloud

 format: # required

-# Convert to JSON Yandex Monitoring (../../../api-ref/MetricsData/write.md)
+# Converting to the Yandex Monitoring JSON format (../../../api-ref/MetricsData/write.md).

 json:

-# Possible values: default (merging disabled), merge_metrics (merging enabled).
+# Possible values: `default` (merging disabled), `merge_metrics` (merging enabled).

-merging_mode: default # optional, the default value is *default* (merging disabled)
+merging_mode: default # optional, the default value is `default` (merging disabled)

 # Sets the size of indents.
-If 0, no formatting is needed.
+If `0`, no formatting is needed.

 indentation: 0 # optional, formatting is disabled by default

-labels: # optional, not specified by default
+labels: # optional, not set by default

 l1: v1